grihabor/biopython/doc/Tutorial/chapter_pdb.rst

 This corresponds to:

--  The Structure with id ‘̈1abc‘̈
+-  The Structure with id ‘"1abc‘"

 -  The Model with id 0

--  The Chain with id ‘̈A‘̈
+-  The Chain with id ‘"A‘"

--  The Residue with id (‘̈ ‘̈, 10, ‘̈A‘̈).
+-  The Residue with id (‘" ‘", 10, ‘"A‘").

-The Residue id indicates that the residue is not a hetero-residue (nor a water) because it has a blank hetero field, that its sequence identifier is 10 and that its insertion code is ‘̈A‘̈.
+The Residue id indicates that the residue is not a hetero-residue (nor a water) because it has a blank hetero field, that its sequence identifier is 10 and that its insertion code is ‘"A‘".

 To get the entity’s id, use the ``get_id`` method: